ozyirl/black-jack/README.md

 }
 ```

+Minimal.
+Precise.
+Weaponized simplicity.

 ### Deck Options

-The `New()` function accepts functional options to customize your deck:
+GoJack runs on options — stack them, combine them, bend the game to your will.

 ```go
 // Create a shuffled deck